dareljohnson/fake-data-generator-app/README.md

 ## Project Description

 This repository contains the source code for a Python console app, using the Faker library to generate an arbitrary length of columnar data.
+This generator creates a CSV file.

 ## Assumptions